-Construction Output in Malaysia is expected to be -10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Malaysia to stand at 8.00 in 12 months time.
-In the long-term, the Malaysia Construction Output is projected to trend around 6.00 percent in 2021, according to our econometric models.
+Construction Output in Malaysia is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Construction Output is projected to trend around 6.00 percent in 2023, according to our econometric models.